Triad Business Bank Brand Audit

 Branding a Brand-New Organization

 Developing a brand for an established organization that’s been around for years is a straightforward process.
 But how do you define a brand for a client who is in the early stages of their corporate history?
 That’s what Triad Business Bank asked us.
 Here’s how we did it:

 Who are we and what do we stand for?

 In order to get a comprehensive understanding of Triad Business Bank, we conducted qualitative research in the form of 19 interviews with key stakeholders.
 To gain the internal perspective of their brand, we interviewed 13 TBB employees at multiple levels within the organization.
 On the opposite end of the spectrum, we spoke with people outside of the bank to see the brand through an external lens, including current clients as well as one lost customer.

 We also evaluated TBB’s main competitors in hopes of learning what differentiates them from the other banks in the area.

 Based on the data gathered during the initial stages of the Triad Business Bank brand development project, we determined the strengths, weaknesses, opportunities, and threats for their organization.
 This SWOT analysis guided us as we approached the creative side of this project.

 Extend new brand to materials

 Success for a branding initiative of this nature can be measured by the alignment of the creative materials developed with the organizational mission and culture.
-The data cultivated form our research emphasizes that Triad Business Bank is a community-focused organization that is trustworthy, approachable, and responsive.
+The data cultivated from our research emphasizes that Triad Business Bank is a community-focused organization that is trustworthy, approachable, and responsive.
 Taking this into consideration, we created visual elements and a website that reflected their values.